Fall 2023 – APPLICATION PERIOD CLOSED.

 The Bruce L. Cohen Fund, established through the generosity of Bruce L. Cohen ‘83, supports undergraduate scholarship and undergraduate scholarly programming.
 Grants are made in support of research and on-campus scholarly events.
+Successful applications to the Bruce L. Cohen Fund Research Award will include a specific description of the relationship between your project and LGBT and gender studies and citation of specific texts from the relevant fields of scholarship.

 Individual research awards range from $200 to $1,000.
 Original receipts are necessary for reimbursement; no meals are covered.
 Award monies are available for one year after the grant has been awarded.
 After one year, an application for an extension of the grant must be filed.
 Students are responsible for knowing all University policies and procedures related to the conduct of research as they apply to their proposed project.